Overseas visitors who need healthcare while in the United Kingdom may not be entitled to free healthcare from the National Health Service.

 It is the responsibility of the patient to provide evidence, when requested, to demonstrate that they are entitled to free NHS treatment.
 When evidence is not provided, treatment will be charged for.

-If you are unsure of your entitlement or status – please contact the Overseas Visitors Officers on 020 3447 8348, 020 3447 9763, 020 3447 9653 or email uclh.
+If you are unsure of your entitlement or status – please contact the Overseas Visitors Officers on 07890 394840 / 07956 352034 / 07717 341088 or email uclh.

-If you are travelling from a European country to the UK you will need to show a valid EHIC or Provisional Replacement Certificate otherwise you will have to pay for your care directly.
+If you are travelling from a European country to the UK, you will need to show a valid EHIC or Provisional Replacement Certificate otherwise you will have to pay for your care directly.
 You will also be asked to provide the following:

 - a copy of your passport

-- your full address abroad
+- your full home address in the country you routinely reside

 The EHIC must be produced (or a provisional replacement certificate) prior to discharge from the hospital or prior to an outpatient appointment, or you will be liable to pay all fees associated with your care and claim your care back through your home country.

-Austria, Belgium, Bulgaria, Croatia, Cyprus (Southern), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, plus Iceland, Liechtenstein, Norway and Switzerland.
+Austria, Belgium, Bulgaria, Croatia, Cyprus (Southern), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Iceland, Liechtenstein, Norway and Switzerland.

 Please note that your EHIC does not apply if you are having elective planned treatment.
 You will need to obtain an E112/S2 from your local Health Authority in your country of origin prior to an appointment being given in the UK.
 In the event, elective planned treatment is provided prior to receipt of an E112/S2, you will be charged for your treatment.